Multiplicity Of Selves

 Dig deeper with Sebastian →

-Schwartz identifies the paradigm shift from monolithic to multiple selfhood as the clinical and conceptual threshold of IFS therapy, marking the move from adjective-based diagnosis to recognition of autonomous inner personalities.
+Schwartz marks the paradigm shift from monolithic to multiple selfhood as the founding move of IFS therapy, arguing that accepting inner multiplicity renders conventional diagnostic categories obsolete.

 Schwartz, Richard C, Internal Family Systems Therapy, 1995thesis